antirez/disque/README.md

 ## `NACK <job-id> ... <job-id>`

 The `NACK` command tells Disque to put back the job in the queue ASAP.
-It is very similar to `ENQUEUE` but if increments the job `nacks` counter instead of the `additional-deliveries` counter.
+It is very similar to `ENQUEUE` but it increments the job `nacks` counter instead of the `additional-deliveries` counter.
 The command should be used when the worker was not able to process a message and wants the message to be put back into the queue in order to be processed again.